A Guide to Navigating Subscription Service Issues

 A subscription service is a business model in which customers are charged a recurring fee, usually monthly, quarterly, or yearly, for access to a certain product or service.
 This can be in the form of a subscription box or subscription plans for specific products.

-The industry is popular for a reason.
+The industry is popular for a reason: there are numerous benefits of subscription services.
 Customers can sign up for subscriptions in several retail sectors, including dental care, health supplements, food, apparel, and eyecare.

 However, the business model is still relatively “new” within the ecommerce industry.
 There are several areas of the direct-to-consumer subscription model that can be improved.